microsoft/Broadcast-Development-Kit/docs/how-to-run-the-solution-in-azure/cosmos_db.md

 Leave the rest of the settings as-is.

-> **NOTE:**  The database and the container will be created when running the solution.
-However, the container has created without shared between them.
-To save cost, you can create this database (delete if was created) create manually, by following the steps below.
+> **NOTE:**  The backend components already create the database and containers when they run for the first time.
+However, the containers aren't going to havea shared throughput.
+To save cost, we recommend you to continue with this guide and create database manually.

 Once the database is created, browse to the **Data Explorer** in the left panel of the account configuration and create a new database with the following settings: